Consensys/quorum/docs/permissions.md

   status: true
 }
 ```
-When a org is in suspended status, no transactions or contarct deploy activities are allowed from any nodes linked to the org and sub orgs under it.
+When a org is in suspended status, no transactions or contract deploy activities are allowed from any nodes linked to the org and sub organizations under it.
 Similarly no transactions will be allowed from any accounts linked to the organization

 #### quorumPermission.addSubOrg
 This api can be executed by a organization admin account to create a sub organization under under the master org.